cameras . lights . audio . jibs . aerial . production . crew

 Share your photos & video

 One of the best things about digital photography is the ability to quickly and cheaply share photos.
-You can upload them to photo sharing sites, e-mail them, put them on a web page, or share them using social networking apps like Facebook.
+You can upload them to photo sharing sites, e-mail them, put them on a web page, or share them using social networking apps like Facebook and Instagram.
 However you do it, get your photos & video out there for those who couldn’t make it to the celebration.
-And don’t forget you can use all of those great photos about photo books & calendars!
+And don’t forget you can use all of those great photos in photo books & calendars!

 Backup your photos & video